zoontek/react-native-navigation-bar/README.md

 ```

 > [!IMPORTANT]
 > This library requires React Native 0.86+ with edge-to-edge enabled.
-To turn it on, set `edgeToEdgeEnabled` to `true` in your project's `gradle.properties` file (this step is not required for Expo, as it is enabled by default).
+To turn it on, set `edgeToEdgeEnabled` to `true` in your project's `gradle.properties` file.

 ```ruby
 edgeToEdgeEnabled=true # 👈 set this to true